James Lackington: "Temple of the Muses" bookstore

+Lackington was a member of the Honourable Artillery Company at the time of the Gordon Riots of 1780.

+Autobiographies

-Lackington wrote two autobiographies: Memoirs of the First Forty-Five Years of the Life of James Lackington (1791) and The Confessions of James Lackington (1804), to which Letters, on the bad consequences of having daughters educated at Boarding Schools was later appended.
+Lackington wrote two autobiographies: Memoirs of the First Forty-Five Years of the Life of James Lackington (1791) which was published in multiple editions and The Confessions of James Lackington (1804), to which Letters, on the bad consequences of having daughters educated at Boarding Schools was later appended.
+The front matter in variant editions of Lackington's Memoirs has been analyzed by Corrina Readioff who observed, "Of particular interest in Lackington’s programme of literary self-construction is his persistent and enthusiastic use of quotations from the works of other writers as prefatory paratext.

 Personal life

 Lackington considered himself to have been blessed with two happy marriages, the first to Nancy, who died of fever, then Dorcas.
-In 1798, Lackington retired to his estate in Gloucestershire and became a part-time Methodist preacher, leaving the Temple of the Muses to his third cousin George Lackington.
-In 1841, the 'Temple of the Muses' was destroyed in a fire and was never rebuilt.
+In 1798, Lackington retired to his estate in Gloucestershire and became a part-time Methodist preacher and philanthropist to the Wesleyan cause.
+It was at this time that he left the Temple of the Muses to his third cousin George Lackington.
+In 1841, the "Temple of the Muses" was destroyed in a fire and was never rebuilt.

+He settled at Budleigh Salterton in 1812 and died there in 1815.
+He is commemorated by a blue plaque on Temple Methodist Church which he founded.

 Tributes

 Lackington's Magazine, a Canadian speculative fiction quarterly that keeps content accessible to anyone with an internet connection, is named in honor of James Lackington.
 Every cover image features a nod to a book hoard and Lackington's era, the eighteenth and nineteenth centuries.